-The copper it carries serves as a cofactor for the enzymes that cross-link collagen, determining the mechanical strength of newly formed matrix.
+The copper serves as a cofactor for lysyl oxidase, the enzyme that cross-links collagen and determines mechanical strength of newly formed matrix.

 Circulating levels fall by more than half between age 20 and 60.